stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 # Implementing Erlang's behaviours without using lightweight processes

-The other day I made the [claim](https://github.com/stevana/armstrong-distributed-systems/blob/main/docs/erlang-is-not-about.md) that the big idea in Erlang isn't lightweight processes and message passing but rather its *behaviours*[^1].
+The other week I made the [claim](https://github.com/stevana/armstrong-distributed-systems/blob/main/docs/erlang-is-not-about.md) that the big idea in Erlang isn't lightweight processes and message passing but rather its *behaviours*[^1].